 The Office of Roadway Design and Design Policy and Support are comprised of the offices formerly known as Urban Design, Road Design, Airport Design and Location.
 Areas of responsibility shall include: developing construction and right of way plans for roadways within the major urban areas of the state, which includes metropolitan Atlanta, Savannah, Augusta, Macon, Albany, and Columbus; performing studies to assess various environmental factors as they relate to project development including social and economic elements; providing technical support during the project development process; engineering/design and project management of a variety of urban and rural interstate projects and major arterial projects throughout the State of Georgia including plan preparation for concepts, right-of-way plans, and construction plans.
-Additional design projects include Safety Rest Areas, Welcome Centers, and Truck Weigh Stations, highway lighting projects, and minor airport design projects in rural Georgia.
+Additional design projects, and minor airport design projects in rural Georgia.
 Additional responsibilities include providing engineering technical support to GDOT staff and consulting engineering firms in the areas of Design Policy, Hydraulic & Hydrology Studies, Georgia Standard Drawings & Construction Details, CADD Standards, prepare concept design, prepare surveys and Civil Design Software.